General Terms and Conditions of Business and Supply of BEx-Solution GmbH

 2. The Supplier retains the copyright in all documents provided by the Supplier.
 Publication and reproduction, also of parts, is only permitted with the Supplier's written consent.

-IX.
+VIII.
 Data storage

 1. Pursuant to section 28 Federal Data Protection Act (Bundesdatenschutzgesetz), the Supplier hereby informs the customer that, in the course of the business dealings, required data will be processed and saved using IT systems in accordance with section 33 Federal Data Protection Act.
 Personal data are naturally treated confidentially.

-X. Rental/leased equipment
+IX.
+Rental/leased equipment

 1. Rental or leased equipment is only provided to the customer for the term of the rent/lease; they are not the property of the customer.
 After the end of the rental/lease period, the equipment must be sent back to the Supplier without undue delay and free of costs with proof of sending.
 For the rental/lease period an amount determined in a separate agreement will be due 14 days after commencement of the rental/lease period.
 If the return shipment is delayed, the period can be recalculated on the basis of the rental/lease agreement.